kubernetes/test-infra/docs/eks-jobs-migration.md

 ## Known Issues

-- Go doesn't respect cgroups, i.e. CPU limits are not going to be respected by Go applications
+- Golang doesn't respect cgroups, i.e. CPU limits are not going to be respected by Golang applications
-  - This means that a Go application will try to use all available CPUs on node, even though it's limited, e.g. to 2
+  - This means that a Go application will try to use all available CPUs on node, even though it's limited by (Kubernetes) resource limits, e.g. to 2
   - This can cause massive throttling and performance-sensitive tasks and tests can be hit by this.
 Nodes in the new clusters are much larger (we had 8 vCPUs in the old cluster per node, while we have 16 vCPUs in the